embatty/KL_2025/course_modules_2025/Alignment_&_VariantCalling/AlignmentAndVariantCalling.md

      ```

 ### 3. Visualization:
    - Visualize the alignment and SNPs using tools using [Integrative Genomics Viewer (IGV)](https://igv.org/doc/desktop/#DownloadPage/).
+This cannot be installed using Conda but you can download it directly to your computer.
 <details>
     <summary>Explanation of each metric in the pop-up overview of a SNP</summary>